Diagram spaces, diagram spectra, and spectra of units: Comparison of units of orthogonal and ring spectra

 We may now compare the spectra of units of commutative orthogonal ring spectra and $E_{\infty}$ ring spectra:

 \begin{theorem} The following diagrams commute:

-\end{theorem} \begin{proof} We will do the diagram on the left first.
+\end{theorem} \begin{proof} We will do the diagram on the right first.
 We choose to use the Segal machine in the definition of $gl_1$ for commutative orthogonal ring spectra (Definition \ref{def_of_units}).
 The diagram is: